 The opening marks the start of the scheduled educational and cultural activities.
 In September, the Centre will host its first exhibition about the building itself which will run until the end of December 2015.
 The relocation of the complete legacy of the poet from its current base in Madrid should be completed before the end of the year.

-With a total surface area of 4 700 m², the Centre houses an exhibition area, a theatre with capacity for over 400 people, workshop spaces and a library that will hold the Federico García Lorca Foundation’s collection and archive, including closely protected original manuscripts (5 000 from García Lorca himself, 3 000 from other authors, around 50 original drawings of Salvador Dalí and Ismael de la Serna, as well as a photographic archive).
+With a total surface area of 4 700 m², the Centre houses an exhibition area, a theatre with capacity for over 400 people, workshop spaces and a library that will hold the Federico García Lorca Foundation’s collection and archive, including closely protected original manuscripts.
+A total of 5 000 manuscripts from García Lorca himself, 3 000 from other authors, around 50 original drawings of Salvador Dalí and Ismael de la Serna, as well as a photographic archive.

 Equipment and Activity Plan for Federico Garcia Lorca Centre

 Federico Garcia lorca Consortium